Mexico Tourism

 Essay

-The role of travel and tourism needs to be re-evaluated – what works for locals and visitors and what does not.
+The role of travel and tourism needs to be re-evaluated – what works and not work for locals and visitors.
 It cannot just be an issue of ‘bums on seats’ but rather the engagement of the cultural and social lives of those directly and indirectly impacted.

 The new administration is raising and changing expectations.
 How travel and tourism contribute to the well-being of locals and visitors is the goal by which we will measure impact.